tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/gnome.md

   ::::card

-  :::info Allows volume from your desktop to be amplified beyond 100% at the cost of distorsion.
+  :::info Allows volume from your desktop to be amplified beyond 100% at the cost of distortion.
   :::

   :::tabs